OpenHack/openhack.github.com/albuquerque/index.markdown

 ### Future Meeting

-June 19, 2014 at Convivium Coworking.
-July 17, 2014 at Convivium Convivium.
+July 17, 2014 at Convivium Coworking
-August 21, 2014 at Convivium Convivium.
+August 21, 2014 at Convivium Coworking
+September 18, 2014 at Convivium Coworking

 ### Previous Meetings

+* June 19, 2014 at Convivium Coworking.
 * May 15, 2014 at Convivium Coworking.
 * April 17, 2014 at Convivium Coworking.
 * March 27, 2014 at Convivium Coworking.